Day-101/secure-api-project-test/README.md

-**/!\ To use it, don't forget to create your own MongoDB database, a .env file in config/ and define PORT, DB_USERNAME, DB_PASSWORD and TOKEN_SECRET.**
+**/!\ To use it, don't forget to create your own MongoDB database, a .env file in config/ and define PORT, CLIENT_URL, DB_USERNAME, DB_PASSWORD and TOKEN_SECRET.**